Devotional for Wednesday February 8th

 Our theme for this month: “Attitude”

-Our thought for today: “Be bold”
+Our thought for today: “You can trust God.”

 God Bless,